 - 1. Pour the coating into clean, dry, metal or glass pan. - 2.
 Submerge applicator completely into the coating.
 Gently squeeze out just the excess.
 Applicator should be saturated but not dripping.
 This is important as dry areas in the applicator can cause streaks. - 3.
 Apply the coating to the surface letting the applicator glide across the surface.
 Do not press hard.
 Applicator should glide smoothly.
 When it starts showing resistance, dip the applicator again.
 If you get drips, simply smooth them out before the coating starts to dry.
-Observe the coating while applying: if the coating separates or does not look completely smooth, STOP and re-clean the surface. - Let the coating dry completely.
+Observe the coating while applying: if the coating separates or does not look completely smooth, STOP and re-clean the surface.

+Let the coating dry completely.
 It will self-level as it dries.
 If you see an area you missed, let it dry and then coat over the missed area.
-Everbrite coatings are self-annealing; meaning the second coat will become part of the first coat.
+CrobialCoat is self-annealing; meaning the second coat will become part of the first coat.
 Wait at least one hour between coats or until the previous coat is completely dry.
-Most projects require two coats, some need more.
-(See Project Specific Tips page.)